Our values

 After high school she decided to combine her interests in craftwork and music and moved to the UK where she studied violin making at the Newark Violin Making School in England for two years before completing her studies in Switzerland as an apprentice to Rudol Isler and gaining a diploma from the Swiss Violin Making School in Brienz in 1996.

 An experienced player and teacher, Cath has over eight years experience as part of our team, assisting Marina and Stephen in the showroom with her expertise in viola and violin.
-Fuelled by her keen interest and involvement in the Australian string community, Cath edits out newsletter and keeps our website and social media up-to-date.
+Fuelled by her keen interest and involvement in the Australian string community, Cath edits our newsletter and keeps our website and social media up-to-date.

 As a performer she specialises in the viola, and moved to Melbourne in 2003 to complete her studies at the National Academy of Music.
 Since then she has freelanced with the Melbourne Symphony, Orchestra Victoria, and many smaller groups, as well as teaching the violin and viola and working at Alex Grant Violins.